TNO/knowledge-engine/examples/edc-example/README.md

 ![Picture with 3 knowledge bases.
 Each knowledge base uses a Smart Connector to communicate with the other knowledge bases.](./illustration-example-situation.png)

 One knowledge base (Alice) asks for information and the other two (Bob , Carol) provide an answer to the question. \
+The network also contains an authority and registration service, where each participant registers at start up.
+The authority is the issuer of all membership credentials, and exists in the network for its DID document to be searchable.
 Explore the Docker Compose file in this folder to learn more about the setup. \
 Extra care has been taken to simulate locally a setup that reflects a distributed setup across multiple machines.
 See the notes on networking in the Compose file.